 Areas are measured using the shapes shown in Appendix C. The depth of impact has been calculated from the difference between the floodplain elevation and existing ground elevation, with the seasonal high-water table elevation as the lower limit.
 The Zone AE floodplain elevations were taken directly from the FIRM.
 The Zone A floodplain elevations were estimated based on the approximate contours from LiDAR from the (SWFWMD).
+The floodplain compensation areas were determined by using the area(s) of floodplain impact for each segment.
 See Table 5-2 for the floodplain area and volume.